- Last Updated: Monday, 01 June 2020 00:25

 - Is the Sony a6000 Still a Good Camera Four Years After Its Debut?

-The Sony RX100 VII will hit the store shelves in August this year.
 If you are already familiar with the RX100 series, you might have an idea of what to expect.
 If not, let’s quickly introduce it as a compact, high-end super-zoom camera with great image quality and versatile functions.

 Without a doubt, travelers and photo enthusiasts will find a use for the Sony RX100 VII.
 We can tell this because its predecessor already had pretty stunning features such as a large 1” sensor, 4K video recording and 24 fps burst rate.
-The latest camera in the RX100 series can only be better!
+The latest camera in the RX100 series can only be better, right?!

 Sony RX100 VII Specs